bsc-s2/lua-acid/doc/acid/dbagent.md

 ####   indexes

 Specify the indexes can be used.
-Only required in `ls` action.
+Optional.

 ####   default